2600hz/kazoo/applications/callflow/doc/intercom.md

 #### Schema

-Validator for the intercom callflow's data object
+Validator for the intercom callflow data object